Chas McCormick Preview, Player Props: Astros vs. Red Sox

 Chas McCormick At The Plate

-- He has scored in 42.4% of his games this season, with more than one run scored in 9.4%.
+- He has scored in 42.7% of his games this season, with two or more runs scored in 10.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.